Qazax District: Nagorno-Karabakh conflict

 During the First Nagorno-Karabakh War, Armenian troops took control of several villages of the Gazakh District.
 Several Azerbaijani inhabitants were killed during the war although some of them were able to flee.

 In July 2020, Gazakh became a site for clashes with Armenia.

+In April 2024, Armenia and Azerbaijan reached an agreement whereby Armenia handed over four abandoned villages within Qazax District to Azerbaijan: Bağanis Ayrum, Aşağı Əskipara, Xeyrimli, and Qızılhacılı.